 Gallup research indicates that the most engaged employees are the ones who have strong connections with their co-workers and managers.
 Help them build those connections by assigning them a mentor or buddy during their first week or two.

-An on-boarding program can provide the platform for new hires to get answers to questions about their new workplace without the pressure.
-Providing this forum during on-boarding goes a long way towards fostering the kind of environment employees thrive in.
+An onboarding program can provide the platform for new hires to get answers to questions about their new work without the pressure.
+Providing this forum during onboarding goes a long way towards fostering the kind of environment employees thrive in.

 – Do a background verification